leifliddy/usb-watchdog/README.md

                         usb product id, default value: 2007
 ```

-You can physically verify whether the ping/heartbeart messages are being received correctly by the usb-watchdog device.
-Each time the device successfully receives a ping/heartbeat message, the blue led on the device will blink.
+Each time the device successfully receives a ping message, the blue led on the device will blink.

 **setup the usb_watchdog service**